Four Wives: Plot

 Ann Lemp Borden has been recently widowed, after her husband Mickey Borden, a down-and-out and unlucky musical genius, is tragically killed in a car accident.
-She now lives at home again with her father, Aunt Etta and younger sister Kay.
+She now lives at home again with her father, Aunt Etta and next oldest sister Kay.
 Her two other sisters Emma and Thea are married.

 Kay is dating young doctor Clint Forrest Jr., and Emma and Thea wish to have children.
 Ann, engaged to musical composer Felix Dietz, suddenly discovers that she is pregnant with her deceased husband's child.
 Unable to forget Mickey, she is unsure about marrying Felix.
 A flashback shows Mickey playing an unfinished musical composition “that has only a middle…no beginning…no ending” and Ann frequently replays the tune in her head or on her piano.
 Ann is distressed over the raw deal that life has dealt to Mickey.
 Felix eventually convinces Ann to marry him and they elope, but Ann is still caught up in the past tragedy.
 Felix finishes Mickey's composition and conducts it nationally on radio, making a speech commemorating Mickey's genius and untimely death.

 Convinced now that Mickey Borden did not die in vain, Ann comes back to reality, rediscovers her love for Felix and, together with her family, goes on to have a normal, happy life complete with her child, nieces and nephews.